Trip created by Stevie Christie

 The trail leaves Drymen and passes through Garadhban Forest.
 Leaving the forest, we’ll take a detour to climb Conic Hill.
 Though just 361m high, it offers fantastic views over Loch Lomond.
 Reaching the eastern banks of Loch Lomond at Balmaha, we follow the shore through forest until you reach the tranquil setting of Rowardennan, which is nestled at the foot of Ben Lomond.
 (B, L, D)

-Starting out with views of Ben Lomond – which translates as Beacon Hill – this is a challenging stage but the combination of differing terrain, scenery and views make it very rewarding.
-Rougher terrain means that the going is slower but it’s wonderful to be in such wild country.
+Starting out with views of Ben Lomond – which translates as Beacon Hill – is a challenging stage, but the combination of varied terrain, scenery and views makes it very rewarding.
+Rougher terrain means that the going is slower, but it’s wonderful to be in such wild country.
 The trail improves towards the end of the day as we near our next destination, the tiny settlement of Invernarnan.
 (B, L, D)

 We’re in the Highlands now, and our day begins with a walk through Glen Falloch before we turn northwards into Strath Fillan.
 The landscape gets wilder and your guide will point out some of the hardier plants that grow in this area and talk about how they were used by the clansmen and women in the past.
 As we approach Tyndrum, we are rewarded with wonderful views of Ben Lui rising up in the west as we reach our accommodation.
 Tonight is a free night, so you can choose where you would like to have dinner.
 (B, L)

 This fantastic day begins with a climb out of Tyndrum, with the trail running next to the West Highland Railway line.
 At the top of a pass, the sweeping flanks of Ben Dorain dominate the view.
-A short detour will take us to a carved stone seat said to contain the sword of Robert the Bruce.
 Continuing north, we reach the tiny settlement of Bridge of Orchy and then Inveroran, which makes a good lunch stop.
 The shapely peaks of the Black Mount now lie to the west while the wilds of Rannoch Moor stretches into the distance in front of you.
 Following the trail across this wild moor, we eventually reach Glencoe and our accommodation.
 Reward yourself with a drink from the bar, while enjoying the amazing views of Buachaille Etive Mor.
 (B, L, D)

 Walk details: 30km/ 19 miles | approx. 9 hours | 644m/2,110ft ascent